matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 Those other things were product types.
 We know we could use maps or hashes to do that.

-Any kind of imperative program will be trumped by a declarative program in terms of being simpler, and not having order problems.
+Any kind of an imperative program will be trumped by a declarative program in terms of being simpler, and not having order problems.
 Take an imperative program that says: set this thing to that, set that to this, take that other thing, and now do this, and change the order